paulhamsh/BLE-Server-Test/README.md

 # BLE-Server-Test
-Test code to create a BLE server using NimBLE and output some diagnostic info
+Test code to create a BLE server using NimBLE / Bluedroid and output some diagnostic info